dyb5784/dwell-fiber/docs/making-of.md

 The system's core is a compact 300-line implementation that demonstrates the "same math, different fibre" principle.
 Through **sigil remapping**, this core has been successfully adapted to various resource management scenarios:

-1. Ransomware dwell-time control (this repo's primary focus)
+1. Ransomware dwell-time control (my repo's primary focus)
 2. ATP-budgeted metabolic edits in biological systems
 3. Cache-constrained thread placement in HPC environments